pelk85/kickstarteranalysis/README.md

 Outcomes based on goal for US based campaigns.

 Outcomes based on goal for each category under theatre.
-Perhaps there is another category that is related but more successful that could be used..
+Perhaps there is another category that is related but more successful that could be used.